lcicek/minesweeper/README.md

 # Minesweeper
-Minesweeper in Javascript and HTML.
+Minesweeper in Javascript and HTML to be run with live server in browser.
 <br><br>
 ![](preview.png)